Actively participate in the development and the future of Inkline by contributing regularly.

 # Clone your fork of the repo into the current directory git clone https://github.com/<your-username>/inkline.git # Navigate to the newly cloned directory cd inkline # Assign the original repo to a remote called "upstream" git remote add upstream https://github.com/inkline/inkline.git

-Create a new topic branch (off the main project master branch) to contain your feature, change, or fix:
+Create a new topic branch (off the main project main branch) to contain your feature, change, or fix:

 git checkout -b <topic-branch-name>

-Locally rebsase the upstream master branch into your topic branch:
+Locally rebase the upstream main branch into your topic branch: